 Moss Landing, CA 95039-9644

-In addition, a MBARI purchase order #PO-XXXXX will be executed for this work.
+In addition, an MBARI purchase order #PO-XXXXX will be executed for this work.
 This authorizes payment to begin on this agreement after we receive the signed original.
 Please reference the Purchase Order number on your invoices for work performed under this agreement.

 If you have any questions, please give me a call at (831)775-1886, or email at paull@mbari.org.